Weightlifting

 Summary

 Training from the blocks is an efficient and effective training tool to safely develop technical proficiency and power.
 As the athlete becomes technically proficient, they can learn to safely lift heavier weights with increased speed.
-You can progress them to lift from the knees and then the floor, technically more demanding positions for both the athlete AND you.
+You can progress them to lift from the knees and then the floor, which are technically more demanding positions for both the athlete AND you.